 In the manufacturing sector, these platforms are key for maintaining smooth and safe production.
 They can monitor machinery for potential failures, alert staff to safety hazards, and help prevent accidents before they happen.
 By providing a clear picture of the entire production environment, these tools help companies maintain operational efficiency while creating a safer workplace for everyone.

-Government and National Security Agencies
+For Government and National Security

 At the state and national levels, situational awareness platforms are critical for managing large-scale events and protecting public safety.
 Government agencies use these tools to monitor everything from natural disasters and civil unrest to potential cyber threats.
 By integrating data from multiple sources, they can build a comprehensive understanding of complex, evolving situations.